 Is my enduring guardianship legally valid once I have signed it?

 To be legally valid and enforceable, the enduring guardianship must be registered by lodging it at a Service Tasmania outlet and paying the required fee.
-The Enduring Guardianship form can be found on the Guardianship and Administration Board website.
+The Enduring Guardianship form can be found on the Tasmanian Civil and Administrative Tribunal (Guardianship stream) website.

 What if I need more help?

-For more information go to the Guardianship and Administration Board website.
+For more information go to the Tasmanian Civil and Administrative Tribunal website.

 You can also talk to a lawyer for free at Tasmania Legal Aid.